 Click here to use our Contractor Mortgage Assessor and see how much you could borrow.

 Andy McBride, Director at CMME commented “The fact that so many self-certified mortgages were granted to employed workers who could prove their income, and the high level of arrears associated with these type of loans shows that self-certification mortgages were being abused by both individuals and brokers.
 At CMME, we wouldn’t advise a professional Contractor or Freelancer to go down the self-certification route, if you approach a specialist contractor mortgage broker then they should be able to secure you a competitive mortgage that is based upon appropriate evidence of income.”

 “It is the opinion of CMME that the FCA are correct to tighten up lending criteria, as any Contractor or Freelancer that can adequately afford a mortgage should have no need to go down the more expensive self-certification route to secure borrowing”.

-Other Pages on Contractor Mortgages
+- Contractor Mortgages

+SJD are not authorised to offer regulated mortgage advice.
+SJD Accountancy Ltd is an Introducer Appointed Representative of CMME.
 Your home may be repossessed if you do not keep up repayments on your mortgage.